×

 3. Hyperdiploid ALL

-Early T-cell Precursor (ETP) ALL is a subgroup of T-cell lymphoblastic leukemia that originates from cells that have just migrated from the bone marrow to the thymus.
+Arises from cells that have just migrated from marrow to thymus.

 Acute Myeloid Leukemia (AML) vs. Acute Lymphoblastic Leukemia (ALL): What’s the Difference?